MA in Journalism & Media Communications

 Study Mode: Full-Time

-Fee: EUR 5,500.00
+Fee: EUR 9,000.

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.

 Is your company paying for your course?

 They will need to complete a Griffith College Sponsorship Form and send this to the Student Fees Office:

 - Post: Student Fees, Griffith College Dublin, South Circular Road, Dublin 8

 All QQI accredited programmes of education and training of 3 months or longer duration are covered by arrangements under section 65 (4) of the Qualifications and Quality Assurance (Education and Training) Act 2012 whereby, in the event of the provider ceasing to provide the programme for any reason, enrolled learners may transfer to a similar programme at another provider, or, in the event that this is not practicable, the fees most recently paid will be refunded.

 Please note that a QQI Award Fee applies in the final year of all QQI courses.
 To find the relevant fee for your course level, please see the Fees page.